AlexHoangx/c1/Q8/README.md

 ## Redis
 ---
-### Redis is well-know for kind of in-memory data store, a .
+### Redis is well-know for kind of in-memory data store not only for cache.
 Redis is very powerful and flexible with its consistence, easy horizontal scale with clustering and is a good choice for any kind of system.
-I've used Redis for web cached,
+I've build Redis cluster for web cached to reduce pressure on database when the company extended their business and have new income traffic from another country.

 </br>